21 Smart Questions to Ask a Recruiter Before the Interview (2026)

 Culture fit matters more than most people realize.
 These questions help you understand the real culture, not the marketing version.

 6. “How would you describe the management style of the direct supervisor?”
-This question matters most.
+This matters more than most candidates realize.
 A micromanaging boss can make even a dream job miserable, while a hands-off manager might leave you without the support you need.

 7. “What’s the biggest change the company has gone through recently?”
 Change reveals company character.
 How they handle layoffs, reorganizations, or rapid growth tells you a lot about leadership and stability.